 1. Perform a title search.
 The only way to be sure that this is a first mortgage holder foreclosing is through a full title search.
 The cost of the search is nothing compared to the potential loss from not investigating the condition of the title.

+2. Locate properties.
 Find foreclosure properties that are going to sales or auctions by looking for “Foreclosure Sales” or “Sheriff’s Sales” or “Auctions” in your newspaper, real estate magazine or by contacting the county clerk’s office.

+3. Evaluate the properties.
 Evaluate the foreclosed properties and determine their profit potentials.
 Do this by determining the market value using comps, appraisals and brokers’ opinion of price.
 Subtract the default amount from the market value.
 If there is a significant difference, you may have a winner.

+4. Inspect the property.
 If you can, pay an inspector to inspect the foreclosed property and assess any damages or repairs you must make before re-selling the property.
 Deduct those expenses from the profit you calculated earlier.
 If you cannot inspect a property, leave yourself a little extra room and some extra cash.

 5. Calculate your profit potential.
 Start with the price you can sell the property for in good condition.
 Subtract any repair expenses.
 From this number, subtract the costs you will incur while holding the property (loan payments, taxes, insurance).
 Subtract from this the closing costs you will incur when you sell the property, including a broker’s commission if you intend to sell your property through a broker.
 Locate any other liens or judgments and subtract those amounts from your previous figure.
 Paying off the liens at a discount is one way to increase your profits, assuming you are the successful bidder.

 Your subtotal so far, is your expected sale price of the property, less repair expenses, holding costs, liens and closing costs.
 This is the “net to you” after you sell.
 Deduct the default or final judgment amount from your last subtotal.
 This is your gross profit potential, hypothetically the most you can make assuming all goes well.

 6. Determine your maximum bid amount.
 The lowest you can bid is the final judgment amount.
 The highest you bid is the “net to you” amount.
 Any amount over that breakeven point results in a loss.
 Determine the minimum profit you want to make.
 Subtract your desired profit amount from the “net to you” figure.
 That’s your maximum bid amount.

 Buying Foreclosures at the Auction

+1. Phone ahead.
 Prepare for the auction by phoning ahead.
 Make certain that the sale hasn’t been postponed.
 Determine the requirements for purchasing properties.
 How much deposit is needed?
 When is the balance due?
 What type of payment is required?

+2. Attend the auction.
 Arrive early.
 Properties are sold very quickly, sometimes within minutes.
 Register yourself as a bidder if necessary.

+3. Pay attention.
 Listen carefully for your target property to be announced.
 Observe the bidders.
 Know your competition.
 Do not announce your intentions to anyone there.
 Never bid more than your pre-determined amount.

 4. Record your new deed and obtain title insurance.
 The successful bidder will receive a deed, the type of which depends on who is conducting the sale and state law.
 Record your new deed and obtain title insurance as soon as possible.